nickebbitt/nickebbitt.github.io/_posts/2017-02-02-a-simplistic-approach-to-managing-app-config.markdown

 So that's it.
 As in the title, this is a very simplistic approach that may not stand the test of the time but it works quite well for our basic needs right now.

 Currently this solution doesn't provide a way for app components to discover their config or receive config changes at runtime however without too much effort this solution could be reworked to play nicely with [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/) or an equivalent tool.

+The solution could also benefit from some kind inheritance model to reduce duplication.
+There are undoubtedly a common set of defaults values that rarely change across customers.

+Arguably we could also do away with the version dimension as we will likely always be delivering the latest version for which the config must be compatible.
+We would therefore have a single set of config params for each customer / product / environment further reducing duplication.